lief-project/LIEF/doc/sphinx/plugins/ghidra/dwarf/index.rst

 CodeBrowser
 ###########

-From the ``CodeBrowser`` tool, you can left click on the LIEF menu and select ``Export as DWARF``:
+From the ``CodeBrowser`` tool, you can left-click on the LIEF menu and select ``Export as DWARF``:

 .. raw:: html